aboullaite/java-docker/Readme.md

 - `master`: simple netty app, running in a container
 - `mod`: Using Project Jigsaw’s `jlink`, that offers the ability to produce a minimal JRE based on the modules our application requires.
-- `alpine`: This uses the early access alpine build of java 13, based on project Portola: the community effort to port java to `musl`
+- `alpine`: based on project Portola: the community effort to port java to `musl`
 - `cdc`: This showcase the class data sharing (CDS) feature.
 CDC offers dynamic sharing of data between multiple Java Virtual Machines (JVM), which helps to reduce the startup time and memory footprint.
-- `aot`: Using Ahead Of Time compilation.
+- `aot`: [Depreicated and removed in Java 17] Using Ahead Of Time compilation.
 It compiles the bytecode such that it is completely static which should lead to the fastest startup and initial execution speed.
 - `graal`: This part uses graal VM to create native images for existing JVM-based applications.
 - `sb`: This branch contains a simple instructions to run the [petclinic](https://github.com/spring-projects/spring-petclinic) application and test how it behaves running inside a java 8 docker container, and java 11!